 HI works in Mozambique to improve access to and the quality of education for children with disabilities.
-We also provide emergency humanitarian assistance and help communities to prepare for and recover from disasters.
+We also promote reproductive and sexual health to teenagers, including young people with disabilities.

 Sarneta, a female deminer, Humanity & Inclusion Mozambique. | © J-J. Bernard / HI